conorbergin/website/src/CousinCockroach.md

 Second, it was at least another sort of insect.
 Third, fear and disgust, I was a fascist and the cockroach was a cockroach.
 I tried to kill it with a brush, I failed.
-I thought, sardonically, that me an the cockroach were related, somehow.
+I thought, sardonically, that me and the cockroach were related, somehow.
 How could I be related to a stupid, verminous, insect?

 But of course I am.